 Kamal Ahuja gained his PhD at Cambridge under the supervision of Professor Robert Edwards, which sparked his lasting interest in clinical IVF.
 The ethics of IVF and its cost effectiveness continue to be part of his research interests.
 Dr Ahuja is Chairman of Reproductive BioMedicine Online, an international medical journal, and the Scientific and Managing Director of London Egg Bank.
 He pioneered the concept of egg sharing in the UK and since 1994 has been at the forefront of many of the innovations in egg donation and cryopreservation.

-Elena has 10 years’ experience within embryology and is qualified in biomedical sciences, prenatal genetics and fetal medicine, and clinical embryology.
+Elena has 17 years of experience in embryology and is qualified in biomedical sciences, prenatal genetics and fetal medicine, and clinical embryology.
 Her interests span from oocyte and embryo vitrification, prenatal genetics, and quality management, and she has gained valuable decade-long experience in intrauterine insemination.
-Before joining London Women's Clinic she worked as an embryologist, andrologist and as Deputy Sperm Bank manager.
+Before joining London Women's Clinic she worked as an embryologist, andrologist, and Deputy Sperm Bank manager.

 Originally from Hungary, Dr Kovats has been working in the field of reproductive medicine and assisted conception since 1993.
 Since 2012, Dr Kovats has been settled in the UK, becoming renowned for providing specialist care in fertility.
 She is highly experienced in all aspects of reproductive medicine, with a particular interest in the complicated cases and management of gynaecological disorders and eventually egg donation when she joined London Women's Clinic over six years ago.